 I had to include this recipe for Pink-Lemonade Cookie Pops (below left, by Cathy Cook from Red Book) because they just look so cute—perfect princess party food.
 Alternatively, try these beautiful looking Chocolate-Strawberry Cupcakes (below right, by Josie from Pink Parsley) made with a strawberry swiss-meringue buttercream.

-Use these cute tea cup molds (below left and center) to bake and serve your cupcakes in - perfect for a royal tea party.
-Alternatively, use these crown shaped cupcake holders (below right).
-See here for both.
+Use these cute tea cup molds from supplier 3 to bake and serve your cupcakes in - perfect for a royal tea party.

 Alternatively, you could make these really cute Rapunzel Tower Cupcakes (below, by Robin at Bird on a Cake).
 The cake is baked inside the ice cream cups.